A Professionals Guide to Ethical Decision Making (IA INT)

 - Suspicious Activity Reports (SARs)

-NEW! - Anti-Money Laundering: Regulatory Impact of Custodial Relationships with Investment Advisors (IA INT)
+Anti-Money Laundering: Regulatory Impact of Custodial Relationships with Investment Advisors (IA INT)

 This course is intended for investment advisor representatives to focus on high level anti-money laundering concepts, AML program implementation at custodians, and the regulations associated with detecting and monitoring suspicious activity.
 At the end of this course, you will have a better understanding of Customer Identification Programs, OFAC Sanctions Programs, Foreign Shell Banks, Due Diligence Programs, and the role the investment advisor can play in protecting assets from money laundering or criminal activity.